microsoft/coyote/docs/_learn/overview/how.md

 The exact mechanism Coyote uses to do this depends on the programming model you have chosen.
 The Coyote tester uses several state-of-the-art exploration strategies that have been known to find very deep bugs easily.
 The tester runs a _portfolio_ of available strategies, maximizing chances of revealing bugs.
-Coyote refers to these exploration strategies as _scheduling strategies_ and Coyote makes it easy to incorporate new strategies, as they come out of research.
+Coyote refers to these exploration strategies as _scheduling strategies_ and makes it easy to incorporate new strategies, as they come out of research.
 New scheduling strategies are being developed in Microsoft Research based on a wealth of experience gathered from the Microsoft product groups that are using Coyote today.
 See [case studies](/coyote/case-studies/azure-batch-service).